-- The Open Society Foundations funding of projects in Italy amounted to around 2.5 percent of our total European grant giving in 2016.
+- The Open Society Foundations funding of projects in Italy amounted to around 2.5 percent of our total European budget for grant giving in 2017.

 - As part of our global support for accountable government, the Foundations have supported Diritto di Sapere, which helps Italian citizens get answers from government institutions about issues that concern them—such as how much money local authorities allocated to road repairs last year, or the budget of a local hospital.

 - In Rome we are supporting the Ecomuseum Casilino ad Duas Lauros to promote a new model of urban planning that responds to the needs of local communities to preserve, interpret, and manage their heritage.